thomas-kl1/php-combine-conditions/README.md

 interfaces from the public API, you can build your own combine conditions structure and continue to execute it via the public API services.

-The library is written to follow the PSR1/PSR2 coding standards.
+The library is written to follow the PSR12 coding standards.

 ### Main Library Entrance

 For a simply use, you'll only need to use the following class: `\LogicTree\LogicTreeFacade`.
-This class allows you to use the mainly features of the library, as to build a combined conditions, to execute somes, and exports them.
+This class allows you to use the mainly features of the library, as to build a combined conditions, to execute some, and exports them.

 ### OperatorPool